Solana: Listening to pump.fun migrations to PumpSwap

 > Use this file to discover all available pages before exploring further.

-# Solana: Listening to pump.fun migrations to Raydium
+# Solana: Listening to pump.fun migrations to PumpSwap

-> Track pump.fun token migrations to Raydium liquidity pools in real time using Solana WebSocket subscriptions and log parsing through Chainstack nodes.
+> Track pump.fun token graduations to the PumpSwap AMM (formerly Raydium) in real time using Solana WebSocket subscriptions and on-chain event parsing through Chainstack nodes.

 **TLDR:**

-* pump.fun tokens start on a bonding curve and later migrate to Raydium for traditional AMM trading.
+* pump.fun tokens start on a bonding curve and, once it completes, **graduate to PumpSwap** — pump.fun's own AMM (program `pAMMBay6oceH9fJKBRHGP5D4bD4sWpmSwMn52FMfXEA`).

-* Use the `check_boding_curve_status.py` script to see if a token’s curve is still active or completed.
+* Use `get_bonding_curve_status.py` to check whether a token's curve is still active or completed.

 ## Main article